azsprague/seaqt-gui/README.md

 ```
 Install the latest versions of git [here](https://git-scm.com/downloads).

+Alternatively, the code can be downloaded as a `zip` file by selecting `Code -> Download ZIP` or by clicking [here](https://github.com/azsprague/seaqt-gui/archive/refs/heads/main.zip).

 #### Verify Python Version
 Python >= 3.6 is required.
 You can check your python version using the following command: